 When completing your water consent application there is a lot of detailed information required, and a lot of consultation needs to be included in the process.
 ORC has much of this information collated and available on their website, and Bruce Monaghan, as your Community Liaison specialist, is happy to facilitate the set up and operation of water management groups, or to answer individual enquiries.

-Kylie Galbraith outlines the nuts and bolts of group water management, as well as the legal process for updating the legal status around water races.
-She also gives details of primary, supplementary and paper water allocations.
+This presentation outlines the nuts and bolts of group water management, as well as the legal process for updating the legal status around water races.
+It also gives details of primary, supplementary and paper water allocations.

 It’s a requirement to consult local iwi when making an application under the Resource Management Act.
 Kai Tahu ki Otago provides the interface between applicants and local Kai Tahu runaka, advocating for healthy waterways throughout their role.

 When applying for water consents, The Department of Conservation is one of the key parties you need to consult.
 They have a responsibility to preserve indigenous freshwater fish habitats and to advocate for the conservation of natural resources.